Commentary by Jack Kelley

 I was in shock!
 I guess my time of emotional extremes wasn’t over yet.
 I don’t remember where the other women went, but I wandered around in a daze crying my eyes out until I came upon a man I thought was the gardener.
 When he asked why I was crying, I foolishly asked him where he had taken the body.
 “Tell me where you put Him,” I said, “And I’ll bring Him back.”

 When He spoke my name I recognized His voice and falling to my knees, I clung to Him.
 No one was ever going to take Him from me again if I had anything to say about it!
-Then I remembered that when they were mocking Him, the soldiers had pulled out His beard.
-That’s why I didn’t recognize Him.
-That plus the fact that I never expected to see Him alive again, at least not in this world.
+I hadn’t recognized Him at first because I never expected to see Him alive again, at least not in this world.
+But the sound of His voice was undeniable.

 “Don’t cling to me Mary,” He said.
 “I have not yet returned to the Father.”
 Much later I understood Him to mean that he was on His way to the real Temple, the one in Heaven, in the role of our High Priest.
 There He would sprinkle His own blood on the altar and perform His final act of atonement for our sins, just as the law required.
 Reluctantly I let Him go, and ran back to the disciples like He told me to.